The Thin White Duke: Development

 David Bowie, who had experience performing in experimental theatre before becoming famous as a musician, began adopting different performing personae in the early 1970s, most notably the glam alien Ziggy Stardust.
 He famously retired Ziggy in 1973 at the end of the Ziggy Stardust Tour, and adopted the dystopian Halloween Jack persona for his Diamond Dogs album and most of the following tour.

 An early version of the Thin White Duke character began to appear in late 1974 during the second leg of the tour.
 During this "plastic soul" lead-up to his Young Americans album, Bowie's hair was still orange, but it was cut shorter, and his stage costumes moderated from colourful glam outfits to more conventional dress clothes.
 The Thin White Duke was mentioned by name in the title track of Bowie's next album, Station to Station, and he appeared in that persona during the following Isolar Tour.

-Bowie was significantly influenced by William S. Burroughs, whom he met in 1973, enthusiastically incorporating his 'cut-up' technique as a method to harness unconscious creative processes.
-Stark suggests that Burroughs' reference to semen in Naked Lunch as 'the Thin White Rope' may have influenced the name of the Thin White Duke.
+Bowie was significantly influenced by writer William S. Burroughs, whom he met in 1973, enthusiastically incorporating his cut-up technique as a method to harness unconscious creative processes.
+Stark suggests that Burroughs' reference to semen as 'the Thin White Rope' in his 1959 novel Naked Lunch may have influenced the name of the Thin White Duke.